YANG-DB/knowledge-graph/docs/tutorial/sample/dragons/installation.md

 When one needs to configure the OpenGraph server he should open the application.conf file under the config folder.
 The default configuration for the demo is named Dragons and is wrapped around a game of thrones dats scenario.

-The OpenGraph artifact has a in-process embedded elasticsearch server which - in our case, need to be disabled from loading since we are using an external elasticsearch server .
+The OpenGraph artifact has a in-process embedded opensearch server which - in our case, need to be disabled from loading since we are using an external opensearch server .

-Disabling the in-process elasticsearch in the application.conf
+Disabling the in-process opensearch in the application.conf

-_This should be the final configuration for the elasticsearch connection_
+_This should be the final configuration for the opensearch connection_

         ...
         opensearch.embedded = false